blbadger/blbadger.github.io/nn-limitations.md

 A final note: the last section equated 'arbitrary approximation' with 'equivalence', in the sense that an arbitrary approximation of a function is the same as the function itself.
 But this is not true when the function is [sensitive to initial conditions](https://blbadger.github.io/chaotic-sensitivity.html), because any error increases exponentially over time.
 In concrete terms, suppose one were to have a function that was in the rare computable category, and a neural net computed a close approximation of it.
 If that function described a non-linear change over time and the goal is long-term prediction, the network is not useful.

-### Neural networks are systems of dimension reduction: implications for adversarial examples
+### Neural networks as systems of dimension reduction: implications for adversarial examples

 This section will explore an interesting consequence of precision in neural networks: adversarial examples, which are inputs that are nearly indistinguisheable from other inputs, the latter of which are accurately classified but the former are just as confidently mis-classified.